 The Tax Collector issued an estimated assessment to Taxpayer.
 Taxpayer protested and submitted additional information.
 Based on the additional information, the Tax Collector issued a revised assessment.
-Taxpayer did not respond to the revised assessment or submit a reply.
+Taxpayer did not respond to the revised assessment, submit a reply or provide any additional documentation.

 The revised assessment issued by the City is presumed correct and it is Taxpayer's burden to overcome that presumption with substantial credible and relevant evidence that establishes that the assessment was erroneous.
 A general denial of liability is not sufficient to overcome the presumption.
-Taxpayer here has not produced any evidence, documents or other information to overcome the presumption of correctness.
-Based on the record here we conclude that the City's revised privilege tax assessment against Taxpayer dated February 17, 2015 is proper.
-Taxpayers' protest is thus granted in part consistent with the Tax Collector's revised assessment.
+Taxpayer here has not produced any evidence, documents or other information to overcome the presumption of correctness of the revised assessment.
+Based on the record here we conclude that the City's revised privilege tax assessment against Taxpayer dated February 26, 2015 is proper.
+Taxpayer's protest is thus granted in part consistent with the Tax Collector's revised assessment.